-- 1. Our CoC has only one domestic violence shelter.
-This organization provides an annual training on domestic violence safety planning, trauma informed care and victim centered care approaches.
+1. Our CoC has one dedicated domestic violence shelter.
+This organization provides the entire CoC with an annual training on domestic violence safety planning, trauma informed care and victim centered care approaches.
 If updates to policies are needed, the CoC and DV provider work together to update training and policy.
-Staff at the Life Crisis Center maintains up-to-date training from local and statewide domestic violence organizations and they are a valuable resource for the CoC when questions arise around domestic violence. - 2.
-Many of the organizations that participate in the CoC are already trained on trauma-informed care and continually stay up-to-date on this information.
-As other trauma-informed care training opportunities present themselves, the CoC lead and other leaders in the CoC share these opportunities with the entire membership, with an explanation of the importance of this training.
+Staff at the Life Crisis Center maintains up-to-date training from local and statewide domestic violence organizations and they are a valuable resource for the CoC when questions arise around domestic

+2. Many of the organizations that participate in the CoC are already regularly trained on trauma-informed care and continually stay up-to-date on this information.
+As other trauma-informed care training opportunities present themselves, the CoC lead and other agencies within the CoC share these opportunities with the entire membership, with an explanation of the importance of this training.